-I had no money to keep them with, so I said, "I'll go to service," and my mother-in-law said, "How can you go with two children, and so young, and knowing nothing."
-But I said, "I can learn, and I'll go;" and a kind lady took me into her service.
+I had no money to keep them with, so I said, 'I'll go to service,' and my mother-in-law said, 'How can you go with two children, and so young, and knowing nothing?'
+But I said, 'I can learn, and I'll go;' and a kind lady took me into her service.
 When I went to my first place, I hardly knew a word of English (though I knew our Calicut language, and Portuguese, and Hindostani, and Mahratti well enough) and I could not hold a needle.
-I was so stupid, like a Coolie-woman; \ but my mistress was very kind to me, and I soon learnt; she did not mind the trouble of teaching me.
-I often think, 'where find such good Christian people in these days?'
+I was so stupid, like a Coolie-woman; 1 but my mistress was very kind to me, and I soon learnt; she did not mind the trouble of teaching me.
+I often think, 'Where find such good Christian people in these days?'
 To take a poor, stupid woman and her two children into the house-for I had them both with me, Rosie and the boy.
-I was a sharp girl in those days; I did my mistress' work and I looked after the children too.
+I was a sharp girl in those days; I did my mistress's work and I looked after the children too.
 I never left them to any one else.
 If she wanted me for a long time, I used to bring the children into the room and set them down on the floor, so as to have them under my own eye whilst I did her work.
 My mistress was very fond of Rosie, and used to teach her to work and read.
 After some time my mistress went home, and since then I've been in eight places.
+One lady with whom I stayed wished to take me to England with her when she went home (at that time the children neither little or big), and she offered to give me Rs.
+5000 and warm clothes if I would go with her; but I wouldn't go.
+I a silly girl then, and afraid of going from the children and on the sea; I think-' May be I shall make plenty money, but what good if all the little fishes eat my bones?
+I shall not rest with my old Father and Mother if I go'-so I told her I could not do it.

 My brother-in-law was valet at that time to Napier Sahib, up in Sind.
 All the people and servants were very fond of that Sahib.
-My brother-in-law was with him for ten years; and he wanted me to go up there to get place as ayah, and said, "You quick, sharp girl, and know English very well; you easily get good place and make plenty money."
+My brother-in-law was with him for ten years; and he wanted me to go up there to get place as ayah, and said, 'You quick, sharp girl, and know English very well; you easily get good place and make plenty money.'
 But I such a foolish woman I would not go.
-I write and tell him, "No, I can't come, for Sind such a long way off, and I cannot leave the children."
+I write and tell him, 'No, I can't come, for Sind such a long way off, and I cannot leave the children.'
 I 'plenty proud' then.
 I give up all for the children.
 But now what good?
 I know your language-What use?
 To blow the fire?
 I only a miserable woman, fit to go to cook-room and cook the dinner.
-So go down in the world, a poor woman: (not much good to have plenty in head, and empty pocket!) but if I'd been a man I might now be a Fouzdar.\
+So go down in the world, a poor woman: (not much good to have plenty in head, and empty pocket!) but if I'd been a man I might now be a Fouzdar.